viviandotdev/ObsidianVault/+ Encounters/Self Analysis.md

 this is why i learned to avoid my emotions and choose to suppress them running away from the way to feel actually makes the relationship more difficult.

+emotional abondonment
+inconsisteny in feeling validated and loved. my dad never showed up for me at all . growing up i never remeber seeing him there at my birthday, or when i had a piano performance for when i won an award at school my dad was never there only my mom, but also he never comes home for dinner, i think i can count on my fingers the number of times my dad has sat the dinner table with us as a family.